Configure Invasive Pest Management

 1. Verify that you are signed in to your ArcGIS organization and browse to the InvasivePestHosts feature layer.

-2. Open the item page and click the Data tab.
+2. From the item page, click the Data tab.

-6. In the List of Values (Domain) section, review existing target species types and identify ones that are not applicable and ones that are missing.
+5. Review existing host category types and identify ones that are not applicable and ones that are missing.

-8. After you finish defining the list of possible values, click Save.
+8. When you finish editing the list of values, click Save.

 9. Repeat these steps for the Location, Usability, and Seasonality fields.